-Staff, volunteers and external visitors are provided with our school's code of conduct and sign to confirm that they have read and understand expectations about their behaviour.
+Staff, volunteers and external visitors are provided access to our school's code of conduct and sign to confirm that they have read and understand expectations about their behaviour.
 Ensuring that this process is followed robustly helps keep children safe.